 The actual types of nutrient deficiencies will vary for different people, depending on the type of substance being taken.
 It’s also important to take into account whether meals are being skipped.

 Alcohol has long been recognized as one of the major causes of nutritional deficiencies in American adults.
 In fact, it’s common for people with an alcohol abuse disorder to suffer from a number of vitamin and mineral deficiencies.
-These include B-group vitamins (B1, B2, B6, and B12), vitamin C, magnesium, calcium, iron, zinc and selenium.
+These include B-group vitamins (B1, B2, B6, and B12), vitamin C, magnesium, calcium, iron, zinc, and selenium.

 General vitamin B deficiencies can cause a variety of physical and mental health issues, including irregular heartbeat, anemia, nervous system damage, muscle weakness, shortness of breath, and fatigue.
-More specific symptoms of vitamin B1 (thiamine) deficiency can include memory loss, confusion, hallucination, delirium.
+More specific symptoms of vitamin B1 (thiamine) deficiency can include memory loss, confusion, hallucination, and delirium.

 A more severe condition that can arise from a chronic vitamin B1 deficiency is ‘wet brain’ also known as Wernicke-Korsakoff syndrome, which is a type of brain disorder.
 Symptoms of wet brain include loss of muscle coordination, abnormal eye movements, memory loss, inability to form new memories, hallucinations, increased heart rate, and low blood pressure.

 Aside from the more specific vitamin deficiencies, there are a number of other physical health complications that can develop due to poor nutrition while abusing alcohol over a period of time.
-These include diabetes, high blood pressure, cirrhosis (liver damage) and malnutrition.
+These include diabetes, high blood pressure, cirrhosis (liver damage), and malnutrition.

-Opiates are drugs derived from the opium poppy and include prescription painkiller medications such as morphine, codeine, oxycodone (OxyContin) or hydrocodone (Vicodin), or illicit street drugs such as heroin.
+Opiates are drugs derived from the opium poppy and include prescription painkiller medications such as morphine, codeine, oxycodone (OxyContin), or hydrocodone (Vicodin), or illicit street drugs such as heroin.

 Abusing opiate drugs can cause constipation during use.
-However, once a person stops taking the drug, common symptoms can include diarrhea and vomiting, which deplete the body’s nutrients, cause an electrolyte imbalance and can lead to dehydration.
+However, once a person stops taking the drug, common symptoms can include diarrhea and vomiting, which deplete the body’s nutrients, cause an electrolyte imbalance, and can lead to dehydration.

-Anti-anxiety drugs such as alprazolam (Xanax), clonazepam (Valium), lorazepam (Ativan), or clonazepam (Klonopin) are all part of a class of benzodiazepine drugs.
+Anti-anxiety drugs such as alprazolam (Xanax), diazepam (Valium), lorazepam (Ativan), or clonazepam (Klonopin) are all part of a class of benzodiazepine drugs.
 These medications are usually used to treat anxiety or depression, although some people take them for recreational purposes.

 Abusing anti-anxiety medications over a long period of time can result in a range of nutritional deficiencies.
-These include deficiencies in vitamin B1, B2, B6 and B12, vitamin C, vitamin D, calcium, magnesium, and potassium.
+These include deficiencies in vitamin B1, B2, B6, and B12; vitamin C; vitamin D; calcium; magnesium; and potassium.

 Stimulant medications are sometimes used to treat conditions such as ADHD and include Adderall or Ritalin.
-However, there are also illicit street stimulant drugs that have similar effects on the body and the brain, including cocaine, methamphetamines (crystal meth) or crack.
+However, there are also illicit street stimulant drugs that have similar effects on the body and the brain, including cocaine, methamphetamines (crystal meth), or crack.

 People who abuse stimulant drugs over a period of time may experience a reduction in appetite, which causes them to lose weight.
 Some people abusing stimulants may also tend to stay awake for several days on end without eating properly throughout that time.
-The result can lead to dehydration, imbalances in electrolytes and serious vitamin deficiencies.
+The result can lead to dehydration, imbalances in electrolytes, and serious vitamin deficiencies.